5-Day Foodie Itinerary for Viti Levu, Fiji

 Welcome to Fiji’s arrival city, Nadi!
 Foodies shouldn’t leave this bustling city too quickly as there is a wealth of food-related activities to experience.
-Start tasting Fiji’s cuisine at the eateries we recommend in our Nadi Restaurant Guide, or even learn how to create Fijian food for yourself at the Flavours of Fiji cooking school, which offers Nadi pick-ups.
+Start tasting Fiji’s cuisine at the eateries we recommend in our Nadi Restaurant Guide, or even learn how to create Fijian food for yourself at the Flavours of Fiji Cooking School, which offers Nadi pick-ups (more info on Viator and Tripadvisor).
 Additionally, check out one of the produce markets in Nadi city centre or in the suburb of Namaka.
 Check out more ideas on what to do in Nadi below or head over to The Foodie Guide to Nadi.

 Accommodation in Nadi for Foodies